 “We Honor Veterans” is a special program designed to honor those nearing the end of life who served in the United States Armed Forces.
 It is a national program originally founded by the Veteran’s Administration in conjunction with the National Hospice and Palliative Care Organization.
 The program is now incorporated by many healthcare organizations across the country as another valuable service to their patients.

-Brought to Four Seasons in 2014, this entirely philanthropically supported program is a partnership with local chapters of the Military Officer’s Association of America, honoring veterans under hospice care with special pinning ceremonies in which a certificate and pin(s) are awarded to the patient for their service.
+Brought to Four Seasons in 2014, this entirely philanthropically supported program is a partnership with local chapters of the Military Officer’s Association of America, honoring veterans under hospice care with special pinning ceremonies in which a certificate, blanket, and pin(s) are awarded to the patient for their service.
 Four Seasons is currently a Level 3 member of We Honor Veterans.

 Four Seasons has been honored to serve over 700 veterans with this special recognition since the inception of the We Honor Veterans program.

 Patients are saluted by a current military officer during a ceremony in which family and friends are present to also honor the individual who served.
-Often, significant stories are shared, music requested by the patient or family is played, and a prayer may be offered.
+Often, significant stories are shared, music requested by the patient or family is played, and prayer may be offered.
 The ceremonies are customized to the desires of the individual being honored.
-In every ceremony, there is a spirit of reverence and gratitude for the service that the individual gave to our country.
+There is a spirit of reverence and gratitude for the service that the individual gave to our country in every ceremony.

-Four Seasons has been honored to serve over 500 veterans with this special recognition since the inception of the program.
-Approximately one third of the patients served at the Elizabeth House, the inpatient hospice facility in Flat Rock, are veterans.
-These patients have been given this special honor in their final days thanks to incredibly generous donations from the community.
+Four Seasons has been honored to serve over 700 veterans with this special recognition since the inception of the program.
+Approximately one-third of the patients served at the Elizabeth House, the inpatient hospice facility in Flat Rock, are veterans.
+These patients have been given this special honor on their final days thanks to incredibly generous donations from the community.
 At any given time, over 25 percent of the patients being served by Four Seasons are veterans.

-As the We Honor Veterans program continues to grow, we pause to acknowledge and thank the generous community support, Four Seasons is excited to have broken ground on the new Veteran’s Memorial Garden at Elizabeth House.
+As the We Honor Veterans program continues to grow, we pause to acknowledge and thank the generous community support we have been shown.
+Four Seasons is excited to share the new Dan and Nancy Barber Veteran’s Memorial Garden at Elizabeth House with our community.